jmeinert/issuetracker/README.md

 > [!NOTE]
 > **Work in progress:** The implemented scope covers project and issue management with persistent PostgreSQL storage,
 > Flyway-managed database migrations and integration tests against PostgreSQL using Testcontainers.
-> Security, continuous integration and deployment infrastructure are planned.
+> Security and deployment infrastructure are planned.

 ## Features